Part of the TitleMax Title Loans chain · locations

 TitleMax Title Loans at 4100 Independence Ave in Kansas City, MO is a dedicated title loan and payday loan storefront open Monday through Saturday.
 The location operates from 9AM to 7PM on Mondays and Fridays, with reduced hours Tuesday through Thursday (9AM-6PM) and Saturday (9AM-4PM), closed Sundays.

-If you're a Kansas City, MO resident needing emergency funds, bring a valid government-issued ID, proof of income, and your vehicle title if applying for a title loan.
+If you're a Kansas City, MO resident needing short-term funds, bring a valid government-issued ID, proof of income, and your vehicle title if applying for a title loan.
 TitleMax specializes in getting you money fast when traditional lenders won't.

 Services & Features